Dissertation MA International Studies and Diplomacy

-Dissertation topics can be wide-ranging reflecting the breadth of Global Studies and International Diplomacy.
+Dissertation topics can be wide-ranging reflecting the breadth of issues International Studies and Diplomacy.

 Objectives and learning outcomes of the module

-Completing a Master’s dissertation is a crucial component of postgraduate study.
+Completing an MA dissertation is a crucial component of postgraduate study.
 At the end of the module, students will have:

-- A solid foundational knowledge of their chosen research topic and its application across a particular area of international law, international politics, economics, international public policy, area studies (particularly relating to Africa, Asia and the Middle East) and contemporary diplomatic practice.
+- A solid foundational knowledge of their chosen research topic and its application across a particular area of International law, politics, economics, public policy and contemporary diplomatic practice, particularly relating to Africa, Asia and the Middle East

-- Developed the skills to pursue independent research from secondary and in some cases primary sources.
+- Developed the skills to pursue independent research from secondary and in some cases primary sources in this field.